 - There are several of these in A Link Between Worlds that make you focus on using one, sometimes two, of the items you get from Ravio.
 There is also always a Treasure Hunter guy who hints at how to proceed to the treasure.

 - The Spacestation in Jet Force Gemini.
-It's pretty much like the cargo ships visited by Juno, Vela and Lupus through their individual routes, but it's severely wrecked and the only relevant thing to do is to rescue Tribals.
+It's played akin to the cargo ships visited by Juno, Vela and Lupus through their individual routes, but it's severely wrecked and the only relevant thing to do is rescue Tribals.

 - Inverted in Star Fox Adventures.
 The first Plot Coupon Fox looks for is a Spellstone, so he makes his way towards one of the satellital regions of Dinosaur Planet to retrieve it.
 After he does so and gives it back to its corresponding Force Point Temple, the next thing he tries to find is a Krazoa Spirit, which lies within one of the Krazoa Shrines, and then puts it back into Krazoa Palace.
 In other words, he first goes to the dungeon areas and then goes to the mini-dungeons, the Shrines, which are little more than obstacle courses compared to the clusters of puzzles and obstacles that constitute the floating parts of Dinosaur Planet.